vseryakov/backendjs/README.md

 which is placed in the body of the request.
 For additional safety, SHA1 checksum of the JSON paylod can be calculated and passed in the signature, this is the only way to ensure the body is not modified when not using query parameters.

-See web/js/backendjs.js for function Backendjs.sign or function core.signRequest in the core.js for the Javascript implementation.
+See web/js/backendjs.js for function Bkjs.sign or function core.signRequest in the core.js for the Javascript implementation.

 # Backend framework development (Mac OS X, developers)